Canberra Centenary Trail

-Wildlife management programs are ongoing within the Mulligans Flat Woodland Sanctuary.
-As part of an ongoing program to control rabbit and hare populations, the Sanctuary will be intermittently closed to the public to allow for the successful and safe delivery of the rabbit control program.
+Wildlife management programs are ongoing within the Mulligans Flat Woodland Sanctuary and Goorooyarroo Nature Reserve.
+As part of an ongoing program to control rabbit and hare populations, these reserves will be intermittently closed to the public to allow for the successful and safe delivery of the rabbit control program.
 Please take note of signage and follow an alternate route on these occasions.
 Further information on closures can be obtained through the north district- Mulligans Flat office on 62072113.

 Sections 2 & 3

 PDF versions of the trail alignment are currently being reviewed and updated.
 Be mindful to follow signs and direction arrows along the trail which will lead you along the most recent route or alert you should a section be closed.

 Dogs are not permitted on sections 2 and 3 of the trail or surrounding private property from the Federal Highway (Goorooyaroo Nature Reserve and Mulligans Flat) through to Hall (via the Northern Section and One Tree Hill).
 Please make suitable travel arrangements prior to commencing your journey.